Skip to main content

 Who should attend?

-Teachers of grades 5-12 are welcome.
+Teachers of grades K-12, informal educators and teacher educators are all welcome.

 Where will the workshop take place?